 In the process of searching for elements that materialize the wind, I looked for trees, flags and sails (among others) that were blowing in some direction.
 While searching for windy elements, I naturally went to the coast.
 And noticed that in some cases, the yellow person could land in the middle of the ocean.

 Sometimes it looked like a GPS glitch that positioned a room far from its location.
 But there are some kind of rooms that could be floating, for example, inside a ship.
 These places that you can go in, are not the same as the ones from a classic street views, but 360 panorama images that any user can upload to the same database.

 Since these images are mostly produced by fancy equipment owned by fancy people, most of them are taken inside fancy cruises.

 And since they are not uploaded by Google, many don’t automatically blur faces.
 I’m guessing, that there is some confusing process in which users just want to see their images and end up sharing them publicly without being entirely aware of.

 Technology has also created fancy cameras that can capture a 360 panorama even underwater.
 I was able to enjoy the wonders of the sea from my desk during lockdown and wanted to share my findings.
-So from the StreetView Mapper I exported a GEOJSON with all of them so I could put them in a map of the ocean, that would focus on the masses of water as the main element instead of a plain blue background.
+Using the StreetView Mapper tool I exported a GeoJSON with all of them so I could put them in a map of the ocean, that would focus on the masses of water as the main element instead of a plain blue background.
 I found out that the information from the ocean is not even close as rich as the land, but there is a thing called bathymetry which intends to map the ocean by its apparent depth.
-So

 I used the Mapbox Studio to create my own base maps that enhances this data and ignores the land, to have a look and feel from a 15th century navigation map, but overlapped with today’s consumer ways of sea exploration.